Follow

 Illustration by Stéphanie Thieullent

 I love the Portico Rooms at Somerset House.
-Up an elaborate sweeping staircase, here lies a relatively small room in which I’ve seen some of my favourite presentations: Lou Dalton’s salon show a year ago, both this and last season’s Orla Kiely presentations, and now Craig Lawrence’s presentation this weekend.
+Up an elaborate sweeping staircase, website here lies a relatively small room in which I’ve seen some of my favourite presentations: Lou Dalton’s salon show a year ago, more about both this and last season’s Orla Kiely presentations, story and now Craig Lawrence’s presentation this weekend.

 Presentations are my preferred preference to catwalk shows.
 You don’t have to fight for a seat, you can see the clothing and craftsmanship in close-up (particularly applicable with Craig’s astonishing knitwear) and, most importantly, they always have cakes.